 Daaimah Mubashshir is based in NYC.
-Awards include a 2019-2022 Core Writer Fellowship (Playwrights Center, MN), an 2018 Audrey Residency (New Georges), a MacDowell Colony Fellowship, a Catwalk Institute Residency, and a Foundation of Contemporary Arts Emergency Grant.
+Awards include a 2020-2022 WP Theater Lab Fellowship, 2019-2022 Core Writer Fellowship (Playwrights Center, MN), an 2018 Audrey Residency (New Georges), a MacDowell Colony Fellowship, a Catwalk Institute Residency, a Foundation of Contemporary Arts Emergency Grant and a proud alumna of Fire This Time Festival.

 Published works include Molasses and A Blue Coat - Kenyon Review Online, The Zero Loop (No Tokens Journal), Come with Me - Solve for X in The Occasional 2, edited by Will Arbery (53rd State Press), and The Immeasurable Want of Light (3 Hole Press).

-Selected full length plays include The Immeasurable Want of Light (3 Hole Press), Room Enough (Magic Time @ Judson Church, Clubbed Thumb), The Chronicles of Cardigan and Khente (Soho Rep) and Emily Black is A Total Gift (New Georges).
+Selected full length plays include The Immeasurable Want of Light (3 Hole Press), Room Enough (Fire This Time Festival, The Playwrights Center), The Chronicles of Cardigan and Khente (Soho Rep) and Emily Black is A Total Gift (New Georges).

 For upcoming presentations visit www.daaimahmubashshir.com